 where G is antenna gain in dBd.
 G includes conductor, dielectric, mismatch, balun, and feedline losses.
 The expression is accurate to within 1 dB over 88–108 MHz.

 60-dBµ FCC service contours are for a receive dipole 9 meters above ground.
-That length of RG-6 feedline yields 64.5 dBf.
+That length of RG-6 feedline yields 64.5 dBf at the receiver.
 This is close to the 65 dBf IEEE 185-1975 specifies for several receiver measurements.